Tag Archives: Horror Movie Remakes

 Oh boy.
 This was just a shit show of epic proportions.
 Carrie was the first film adapted by Stephen King back in 1976 and he’s stated many times it’s the book and later movie that gave King his big jump in his career.
 That’s a lot of pressure for anyone if you’re going to remake this horror tale and you better get it right.
 They of course, did not.

-Carrie is the type of story that can do well with a reimagining, however it needs to stay solely in the 70s’ and keep that energy and timeline, or modernize and do it right.
+Carrie is the type of story that can do well with a reimagining, however, it needs to stay solely in the 70s’ and keep that energy and timeline, or modernize and do it right.
 This version doesn’t stray very far from the original, except it’s modernized in a very unpalatable way.
 It adds nothing exciting and even Julianne Moore is so obviously trying to channel Piper Laurie into her performance; so much so it’s comedic and nothing more.
 Also, Chloë Grace Moretz is a great actress, but her take on the role Sissy Spacek made iconic, falls so flat that you don’t even care about her character-which is the biggest fail in this movie.
-The sympathetic circumstances that surround Carrie’s life make the story what it is.
+The sympathetic circumstances surrounding Carrie’s life make the story what it is.
 Horrifying, tragic, and remorseful.
 We just don’t give a shit here.
 Hell, The Rage: Carrie 2 was 100 times better than this.
-Actually I don’t have anything bad at all to say about that sequel.
+Actually, I don’t have anything bad at all to say about that sequel.
 I rather enjoy it.
 As a matter of fact, go pick it up or stream it if you’ve never watched that.
 You’ll thank me later.

 Well, that about sums it up as far as the good, the bad, and the real ugly horror remakes in my humble opinion.
 Let’s discuss down below your thoughts.
 Do you agree with my picks?
 Am I an asshole shitting on a movie you love?
 Eh, either way it’ll make for good conversation.
 Drop a comment below and let’s talk about our favorite, and not so favorite horror remakes!